Harry Potter and the Deathly Hallows – Part 2: Plot

-After burying Dobby, Harry Potter asks the goblin Griphook to help him, along with Ron Weasley and Hermione Granger, break into Bellatrix Lestrange's vault at Gringotts bank, suspecting a Horcrux is there.
+After burying Dobby, Harry Potter asks the goblin Griphook to help him, Ron Weasley, and Hermione Granger break into Bellatrix Lestrange's vault at Gringotts bank, suspecting a Horcrux is there.
 Griphook agrees, in exchange for the Sword of Gryffindor.
-Wandmaker Ollivander tells Harry that two wands taken from Malfoy Manor belonged to Bellatrix and Draco Malfoy; he senses Draco's wand has changed its allegiance to Harry, who captured it from Draco.
+Wandmaker Ollivander tells Harry that two wands taken from Malfoy Manor belonged to Bellatrix and Draco Malfoy; he senses Draco's wand has changed its allegiance to Harry when he took it from Draco.
 A horcrux, Helga Hufflepuff's cup, is found in Bellatrix's vault, but Griphook snatches the sword and abandons them.
 Trapped by security, they release the dragon guardian and flee Gringotts on its back.
 Harry has a vision of Lord Voldemort at Gringotts, furious at the theft.
 Harry also realises a Horcrux connected to Rowena Ravenclaw is hidden at Hogwarts.
-The trio apparate into Hogsmeade and are helped by Aberforth Dumbledore, who reveals a secret passageway into Hogwarts, which Neville Longbottom guides them through.
+The trio apparate into Hogsmeade and Aberforth Dumbledore helps them, revealing that he was the one who sent Dobby to Malfoy Manor.
+He then reveals a secret passageway into Hogwarts, where Neville Longbottom guides them.

-Severus Snape knows Harry has returned and threatens to punish any staff or students who aid Harry.
-Harry confronts Snape, who flees during a duel with Professor McGonagall.
-McGonagall rouses the Hogwarts community for battle.
-Luna Lovegood urges Harry to speak to Helena Ravenclaw's ghost.
-Helena reveals Voldemort performed "dark magic" on her mother's diadem, and tells Harry that the diadem is somewhere in the Room of Requirement.
+Severus Snape threatens any staff or students aiding Harry.
+During a duel, Snape flees from Professor McGonagall, who then rouses Hogwarts for battle.
+Luna Lovegood advises Harry to consult Helena Ravenclaw's ghost.
+Helena reveals Voldemort used dark magic on her mother's diadem, which is hidden in the Room of Requirement.
 In the Chamber of Secrets, Ron and Hermione destroy the Horcrux cup with a Basilisk fang.
-Draco, Blaise Zabini and Gregory Goyle attack Harry in the Room of Requirement, but Ron and Hermione intervene.
-Goyle casts an uncontrollable Fiendfyre curse that kills him while Harry, Ron, and Hermione save Malfoy and Zabini and escape on brooms.
-Once outside, Harry stabs the diadem with the Basilisk fang and Ron kicks it to the inferno.
-As Voldemort's army attacks, Harry, seeing into Voldemort's mind, realises that Voldemort's snake Nagini is the final Horcrux.
-In the boathouse, the trio overhear Voldemort telling Snape that the Elder Wand cannot serve Voldemort until Snape dies; Nagini then viciously attacks Snape.
-As Snape dies, he gives Harry one of his memories.
-Meanwhile, Fred Weasley, Remus Lupin, and Nymphadora Tonks are killed in the chaos at Hogwarts.
+Meanwhile, Draco, Blaise, and Goyle attack Harry, but Ron and Hermione intervene.
+Goyle casts an uncontrollable Fiendfyre curse that kills him, while Harry, Ron, and Hermione rescue Malfoy and Zabini and escape on brooms.
+Outside, Harry stabs the diadem with the Basilisk fang, and Ron kicks it into the fire.
+As Voldemort's army attacks, Harry realises Voldemort's snake Nagini is the final Horcrux.
+The trio overhears Voldemort telling Snape the Elder Wand cannot serve him until Snape dies.
+Nagini attacks Snape, then as he dies, he gives Harry one of his memories.
+Many members of the Order, students, and staff, including Fred Weasley, Remus Lupin, and Nymphadora Tonks, are then killed in the battle at Hogwarts.